bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_one_clustering.rst

 Prerequisites
 =============

 * Data analyzed through ACTION, which can take several forms (see below).
+For this example, we use Hitchcock's North by Northwest.
 * See previous tutorials for more information.

 Step-by-step Instructions